rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 need masters. <br>
 mebbe phd one day. <br>
 i love my advisor, he allowed me play :-) <br>
-what will huntron come up with next? <br>
+what will Hinton come up with next? <br>
 we are shoooo curious. <br>
 meanwhile, i will read some isaac asimov's irobot and ray kurzwell. <br>
 and a sprinkle of francis crick.<br>